ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

 <pre class="mermaid">
 flowchart LR
+    accTitle: Expanded diagram of data deposition workflow
+    accDescr: deposit and creator metadata files are ingested into targets along with all the files for a set workpackages that will be stored in Zenodo.
+Those files are manipulated in targets to create or update a valid deposit.
+Finaly the deposit is  pushed to Zenodo and the deposit metadata csv is updated with digital object identifiers and a zenodo deposit identifier.
     A[Deposit Metadata CSV] --> G[ETL in targets]
     B[Creator Metadata CSV] --> G
     C[Workpackage Files]  --> G